Homestead Truck Accident Attorney

 The borough of Homestead is a municipality in the Monongahela Valley, located in Allegheny County approximately seven miles southeast of downtown Pittsburgh.
 The area comprising present-day Homestead and nearby towns was initially settled in the 1770s.
 That farmland was later purchased in the 1870s and laid out in lots that were sold to landowners to form the town of Homestead.
 Homestead’s industry experienced a boom shortly thereafter, with railroad, glass, and iron factories opening up around the town.
 Homestead gained notoriety as the site of the Homestead Strike, a violent confrontation between locked-out steelworkers and the Pinkerton guards hired to secure the Homestead Steel Works.
 Homestead’s steel industry declined and dissipated in the 1980s, setting the stage for an economic recovery beginning in the early 2000s.

-FAQ: Can I hold the trucking company responsible for my injuries?
 Usually.
 In many cases, it is possible to hold the trucking company responsible for the accident, as the company usually employs the negligent truck driver and/or owns the truck that was involved in the accident.
 Even if the truck driver is an independent contractor, it may be possible to hold the trucking company responsible for negligently retaining the driver if it can be shown the driver was not qualified, including if the driver did not have a valid CDL, had a history of traffic violations and accidents, or otherwise had a demonstrable history of unsafe driving.

-FAQ: Who else may be financially responsible for my losses arising from my truck accident?
 Depending on the circumstances of your accident, it may be possible to hold, in addition to the truck driver and the trucking company, parties such as the freight company, the truck leasing company, the truck manufacturer, or the mechanics who worked on the truck liable for your losses, especially if your accident was caused due to an issue with the truckload or a mechanical failure on the truck.